sanger-pathogens/Unicycler/README.md

 __B__ is also a good graph.
 The genome is more complex, resulting in a more tangled structure, but there are still very few dead ends (you can see one in the lower left).
 This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 30× or so).

 __C__ is a disaster!
 It is broken into many pieces, probably because parts of the genome got no read depth at all.
 This genome may take lots of long reads to complete in Unicycler, possibly 50× or more.
 The final assembly will probably have more small errors (SNPs and indels), as parts of the genome cannot be polished well with Illumina reads.
-If your graph looks like this, I'd recommend trying a long-read-first assembly approach (see [A note on Trycycler](#a-note-on-trycycler)).
+If your graph looks like this, I'd recommend trying a long-read-first assembly approach (see [2022 update](#2022-update)).

 ### Very short contigs